umwm/umwm/README.md

 ### System dependencies

 * `make`
-* GNU, Intel, or Cray Fortran compiler
+* A recent Fortran compiler (known to work with GNU, Intel, Cray, and IBM)
 * NetCDF for I/O
 * MPI for parallel processing (optional)